danielyue/cs207notes/19_lecture_notes.md

 - Front end: how do other people use it
     - Lexical Analysis
-    - Parsing
+    - Parsing (Enforcing the syntax of the rule)
-    - Semantic Analysis
+    - Semantic Analysis (Enforcing the semantic rules of the language)

 - Back end:
     - Translation/ Lowering